-Article 15 Appeal procedure
+Article 17 Appeal procedure

-An appeal against a decision as stated in Article 7.61 of the WHW, including but not limited to decisions on grades and decisions of the Board of Examiners, must be submitted to the Complaints Service Point (CSP) within 6 weeks after publication of such a decision.
+An appeal against a decision as stated in Article 7.61 of the WHW, including but not limited to decisions on grades and decisions of the BoE, must be submitted to the Complaints Service Point (CSP) within 6 weeks after publication of such a decision.
 Subsequently, the appeal will be forwarded to the Board of Appeal for Examinations (CBE) who will ultimately take the decision.
 The appeal must be signed, dated, and include the name and address of the petitioner.
 It should also include the grounds on which the appeal is based and, if possible, a copy of the decision being appealed.

-Article 16 Fraud
+Article 18 Fraud

-In this article - which is related to article 5.16 of the EER - it is, in accordance with article 7.12b (3) of the Act, explained in more detail, how the Board of Examiners acts under article 7.12b (2) of the Act (WHW).
+In this article - which is related to article 5.16 of the EER - it is, in accordance with article 7.12b (3) of the Act, explained in more detail, how the BoE acts under article 7.12b (2) of the Act (WHW).